wangjun-microsoft/Cognitive-Documentation/Content/en-us/Bing-Image-Search/UseAndDisplayRequirements.md

 These use and display requirements apply to your implementation of the content and associated information (for example, relationships, metadata and other signals) available through calls to the Bing Web Search, Image Search, Video Search, and News Search APIs, Bing Spell Check and Bing Autosuggest APIs.
 Implementation details related to these requirements can be found in documentation for specific features and results.

 1. BING SPELL CHECK API and BING AUTOSUGGEST API.
-You must not: ï copy, store, or cache any data you receive from the Bing Spell Check or Bing Autosuggest APIs; or ï use data you receive from the Bing Spell Check or Bing Autosuggest APIs as part of any machine learning or similar algorithmic activity to train, evaluate, or improve new or existing services which you or third parties may offer.
+You must not:

+‚Ä¢ copy, store, or cache any data you receive from the Bing Spell Check or Bing Autosuggest APIs; or use data you receive from the Bing Spell Check or Bing Autosuggest APIs as part of any machine learning or similar algorithmic activity to train, evaluate, or improve new or existing services which you or third parties may offer.

+‚Ä¢ use data you receive from the Bing Spell Check or Bing Autosuggest APIs as part of any machine learning or similar algorithmic activity to train, evaluate, or improve new or existing services which you or third parties may offer.

-2. BING WEB SEARCH, IMAGE SEARCH, NEWS SEARCH and VIDEO SEARCH APIs (the ìSearch APIsî):
+2. BING WEB SEARCH, IMAGE SEARCH, NEWS SEARCH and VIDEO SEARCH APIs (the ‚ÄúSearch APIs‚Äù):

 Definitions.
-The following definitions apply in Sections 2 through 5 of these use and display requirements: ìanswerî refers to a category of results returned in a response.
+The following definitions apply in Sections 2 through 5 of these use and display requirements:
+‚Äúanswer‚Äù refers to a category of results returned in a response.
 For example, a response from the Bing Web Search API may include answers in the categories of webpage results, image, video, and news;
-ìresponseî means any and all answers and associated data received in response to a single call to a Search API;
+‚Äúresponse‚Äù means any and all answers and associated data received in response to a single call to a Search API;
-ìresultî refers to an item of information in an answer.
+‚Äúresult‚Äù refers to an item of information in an answer.
 For example, the set of data connected with a single news article is a result in a news answer.
 Internet search experience.
 All data returned in responses may only be used in Internet search experiences.
-An Internet search experience means the content displayed, as applicable: ï is relevant and responsive to the end userís direct query or other indication of the userís search interest and intent (e.g., user-indicated search query); ï helps users find and navigate to the sources of data (e.g., the provided URLs are implemented as hyperlinks so the content or attribution is a clickable link conspicuously displayed with the data); ï includes multiple results for the end user to select from (e.g., several results from the news answer are displayed, or all results if fewer than several are returned); ï is limited to an amount appropriate to serve the search purpose (e.g., image thumbnails are thumbnail-sized in proportion to the userís display); ï includes visible indication to the end user that the content is Internet search results (e.g., a statement that the content is ìFrom the webî); and ï includes any other combination of measures appropriate to ensure your use of data received from the Search APIs does not violate any applicable laws or third party rights.
+An Internet search experience means the content displayed, as applicable:

+‚Ä¢ is relevant and responsive to the end user‚Äôs direct query or other indication of the user‚Äôs search interest and intent (e.g., user-indicated search query);

+‚Ä¢ helps users find and navigate to the sources of data (e.g., the provided URLs are implemented as hyperlinks so the content or attribution is a clickable link conspicuously displayed with the data);

+‚Ä¢ includes multiple results for the end user to select from (e.g., several results from the news answer are displayed, or all results if fewer than several are returned);

+‚Ä¢ is limited to an amount appropriate to serve the search purpose (e.g., image thumbnails are thumbnail-sized in proportion to the user‚Äôs display);

+‚Ä¢ includes visible indication to the end user that the content is Internet search results (e.g., a statement that the content is ‚ÄúFrom the web‚Äù); and

+‚Ä¢ includes any other combination of measures appropriate to ensure your use of data received from the Search APIs does not violate any applicable laws or third party rights.
 Please consult your legal advisors to determine what measures may be appropriate.

 General.
 You must not:

-ï copy, store, or cache any data from responses (except retention to the extent permitted by the ìContinuity of Serviceî section below); ï modify content of results (other than to reformat them in a way that does not violate any other requirement); ï omit attribution and URLs associated with result content;
+‚Ä¢ copy, store, or cache any data from responses (except retention to the extent permitted by the ‚ÄúContinuity of Service‚Äù section below);

+‚Ä¢ modify content of results (other than to reformat them in a way that does not violate any other requirement);

+‚Ä¢ omit attribution and URLs associated with result content;

-ï re-order (including by omission) results displayed in an answer when an order or ranking is provided;
+‚Ä¢ re-order (including by omission) results displayed in an answer when an order or ranking is provided;

-ï display other content within any part of a response in a way that would lead an end user to believe that the other content is part of the response; ï display advertising that is not provided by Microsoft on any page that displays any part of a response;
+‚Ä¢ display other content within any part of a response in a way that would lead an end user to believe that the other content is part of the response;

+‚Ä¢ display advertising that is not provided by Microsoft on any page that displays any part of a response;

-ï use data received from the Search APIs as part of any machine learning or similar algorithmic activity to train, evaluate, or improve new or existing services which you or third parties may offer.
+‚Ä¢ use data received from the Search APIs as part of any machine learning or similar algorithmic activity to train, evaluate, or improve new or existing services which you or third parties may offer.

 3. Advertising.
 Advertising (whether provided by Microsoft or another provider) must not be displayed with responses (i) from the Image, News or Video Search APIs; or (ii) that are filtered or limited primarily (or solely) to image, news and/or video results from other Search APIs.